-- Boards seeking initial recognition by the CPME must first complete and submit an eligibility requirements application electronically to the CPME office. - o The CPME will not consider an applicant's request for recognition unless all eligibility requirements have been addressed to the satisfaction of the SBRC. - o In addressing the eligibility requirements, the applicant must respond to each eligibility requirement and include any supplementary documentation that the board believes is necessary to support its responses. - The CPME encourages applicant boards to contact CPME staff early in the developmental stages of the board in order that full assistance in understanding the CPME's eligibility requirements may be provided. - CPME staff will review the eligibility application and determine if the application is complete.
-If the application is not complete, additional information will be requested with a specified due date. - Following staff review, the eligibility application will be forwarded to the SBRC chair who will determine if the application is complete and ready for dissemination to the community of interest. - The community of interest will be surveyed for a period of at least 60 days following the submission of a complete eligibility application to determine specialty area and the need for a specialty board. - The SBRC will review the survey comments and the complete eligibility application within six (6) months.
+- Boards seeking initial recognition by the CPME must first complete and submit an eligibility requirements application electronically to the CPME office. - The CPME will not consider an applicant's request for recognition unless all eligibility requirements have been addressed to the satisfaction of the SBRC. - In addressing the eligibility requirements, the applicant must respond to each eligibility requirement and include any supplementary documentation that the board believes is necessary to support its responses. - The CPME encourages applicant boards to contact CPME staff early in the developmental stages of the board in order that full assistance in understanding the CPME's eligibility requirements may be provided. - CPME staff will review the eligibility application and determine if the application is complete.
+If the application is not complete, additional information will be requested with a specified due date. - Following staff review, the eligibility application will be forwarded to the SBRC chair, who will determine if the application is complete, and then it will be forwarded to the SBRC.
+Following feedback from the SBRC, the SBRC chair will determine if the application is ready for dissemination to the community of interest. - The community of interest will be surveyed for a period of at least 60 days to gather feedback following the submission of a complete eligibility application.
+This feedback will be forwarded to the applicant board so that it may modify the application. - A subcommittee will be appointed by the CPME to complete the initial review of the full application and the comments received from the community of interest.
+Based upon this review, the subcommittee will make a recommendation to the SBRC regarding next steps. - The SBRC will review the survey comments and the complete eligibility application within six (6) months. - The SBRC will make a recommendation to the CPME.
+The CPME will review the eligibility application, the comments from the community of interest, and the recommendation of the SBRC in making an approval decision. - The applicant board will be notified within 30 days of the CPME's decision.

-- The SBRC will make a recommendation to the CPME.
-The CPME will review the eligibility application, the comments from the community of interest, and the recommendation of the SBRC, and will make an approval decision. - The applicant board will be notified within 30 days of the CPME's decision.
+SBRC recommendations and CPME decisions include the following:

-SBRC recommendations and CPME decisions include:
+- a.
+Approve the eligibility application, allowing the board to proceed with submitting an application for recognition. - b.
+Determine that additional information is needed.
+If an eligibility application remains incomplete for greater than six (6) months, the eligibility application will expire and must be resubmitted.

-- a) approve the eligibility application, allowing the board to proceed with submitting an application for recognition; - b) determine that additional information is needed.
-If an eligibility application remains incomplete for greater than six (6) months, the eligibility application will expire and must be resubmitted; or - c) deny the eligibility application based on a determination that the application does not satisfactorily address all requirements.
+c.
+Deny the eligibility application based on a determination that the application does not satisfactorily address all requirements.

-Denial of an eligibility application is not considered an appealable action.
+Denial of an eligibility application is not an appealable action.